 The ongoing effects of the coronavirus will continue throughout most of next year, if not longer.
 But amid these challenges, our industry analysis suggests optimism is warranted.
 Even with an unprecedented health crisis, digital health proved its capacity to deliver effective results and remove strain from our overburdened health system.

 As we look ahead, we will work with our partners to focus on developing new and innovative digital health and medtech solutions that bridge care gaps with technology that is encompassing, integrated and easy to use.

 Stay tuned.
 Next year, we’ll be exploring even more groundbreaking topics in healthcare, including:

 - Aging in place

-- Remote monitoring tools – med device
+- Remote monitoring tools and medical devices

 - Design for healthcare products